vchs/ruby_vcloud_sdk/README.md

          'ObjectNotFoundError' if when catalog with the name does not exist 'ObjectNotFoundError' if when media with the name does not exist 'RestClient::BadRequest' for un-expected errors

+     add_nic
+        parameters:
+          network_name (String): name of network to add NIC ip_addressing_mode (String, optional): available options are "NONE", "MANUAL", "POOL" and "DHCP".
+Default to "POOL"
+          ip (String, optional): IP address for "MANUAL" IP Mode
+        return: task object
+        throws:
+          'CloudError' if when ip_addressing_mode is invalid
+          'CloudError' if ip is not specified in "MANUAL" ip_addressing_mode 'CloudError' if vm is powered on
+          'ObjectNotFoundError' if network is not added to VM's parent VApp 'RestClient::BadRequest' for un-expected errors

   VdcStorageProfile